 Pupils lead Positive Education Programmes in schools

 So, what does this look like in practice?
 Well, our Wellbeing Ambassadors Programme is our popular, co-produced, positive education programme that’s unique in its combination of evidence-based positive psychology and coaching skills for young people.
 The Wellbeing Ambassadors are trained to develop wellbeing initiatives that support their peers develop strategies for positive mental health and wellbeing that fit within the SEARCH Pathways.

 The peer support programme is applied in schools or youth settings and provides an evidence-based early intervention programme that prevents mental health problems.
 The Wellbeing Ambassadors Programme uses strategies that not only reduce negative impacts through stress management and coping strategies, it also increases strategies for wellbeing such as effective communication, the use of self-help strategies and increasing positive peer to peer relationships.
 Creating these positive relationships that underpin wellbeing are integral to developing a whole school approach to wellbeing that really supports young people’s needs and support the development of an embedded wellbeing culture.

 Providing Positive Psychology in Schools

 We have evolved our positive psychology offer and now support schools to develop whole school approaches to wellbeing using positive education.
-When thinking about supplying positive psychology in schools, it’s central to base it around schools wants and needs, linking these into school outcomes.
+When thinking about using positive psychology in your school, it’s central to base it around your school’s wants and needs, linking these into school outcomes.
 We have seen from a number of schools we have worked with, that applying positive education has a positive impact on other school outcomes, such as achievement and attendance.